Gluten-Free Egg Pasta with Natural Flours

 Steps

-• Mix rice flour, sorghum flour, potato starch, and xanthan gum in a bowl with a whisk.
+• Mix rice flour, sorghum flour, potato starch, and xanthan gum in a bowl using a whisk.

 Add the eggs and start mixing with a fork.
-Add the oil.
+Add the oil as well.

 If necessary, add a little rice flour.

-Wrap the dough in plastic wrap and let it rest for 30 minutes at room temperature.
+Wrap the dough in cling film and let it rest for 30 minutes at room temperature.

-Roll out the pasta with a rolling pin or pasta machine, using rice flour for help.
+Roll out the pasta with a rolling pin or pasta machine, using rice flour to help.

 Cut into the desired shape.